Zawiya of Sidi Bel Abbes

-The Zawiya of Sidi Bel Abbes or Zaouia of Sidi Bel-Abbès (زاوية سيدي بلعباس, Berber: ⵣⴰⵡⵉⵢⴰ ⵙⵉⴷⵉ ⴱⵍⵄⴻⴱⴰⵙ) is an Islamic religious complex (zawiya) in Marrakesh, Morocco.
-The complex is centered around the mausoleum of Abu al-Abbas as-Sabti (or Sidi Bel Abbes), a Sufi teacher who died in 1204.
+The Zawiya of Sidi Bel Abbes (زاوية سيدي بلعباس) (Note: Also rendered as Zaouia of Sidi bel Abbès. or Zawiya of Sidi bel 'Abbas, among other variations.) is a zawiya (Islamic Sufi religious complex) in Marrakesh, Morocco.
+The complex is centered around the mausoleum of Abu al-Abbas al-Sabti (or Sidi Bel Abbes), a Sufi teacher who died in 1204.
 He is the most venerated of the Seven Saints of Marrakesh, generally considered the "patron saint" of the city.

-The zawiya's architecture dates in part to the late Saadian period (early 17th century) but has been modified and restored multiple times since then.
+The zawiya's architecture dates in part to the late Saadian period (early 17th century) but has been modified and restored multiple times during the Alawi period from the late 17th to 19th centuries.
+The complex includes many buildings of various functions arranged around two courtyards or plazas.
+The most important elements include the saint's mausoleum and a mosque, along with a madrasa, an asylum/hospice, and other facilities.

 History

+Background: Abu al-Abbas al-Sabti

 Abu al-Abbas al-Sabti (full name: Sidi Ahmed ibn Dja'far al-Khazraji Abu al-Abbas as-Sabti) was born in Ceuta in 1129 or 1130.
 He studied under Abu Abd Allah al-Fakhkhar, who was in turn a student of Qadi Ayyad (another of the seven saints buried in Marrakesh).
-In 1146 he moved to Marrakesh during the final weeks of the Almohad siege of the city and established himself there after its capture, mainly staying on the hill of Jbel Gilliz (or Gueliz).
+In 1146, he moved to Marrakesh during the final weeks of the Almohad siege of the city and established himself there after its capture, mainly staying on the hill of Jbel Gilliz (or Gueliz).
 During this time, he received some financial support from the Almohad regime.
 Abu al-Abbas's doctrine was relatively simple, placing great emphasis on charity (zakat and sadaqah), inciting the rich to give to the poor.
 He was distinguished by his generosity, which in turn gained him considerable popularity.

 When he died in 1204 he was buried in an unmarked grave in the former Cemetery of Sidi Marwan, near Bab Taghzout (the northern gate of the city at the time).
-Over time he acquired a reputation for having performed miracles and he became the most important patron saint of Marrakesh, as well as more specifically the patron saint of commerce.
+Over time, he acquired a reputation for having performed miracles and he became the most important patron saint of Marrakesh, as well as more specifically the patron saint of commerce.
 His barakah (blessing) was also said to aid or cure illnesses, and especially to assist the blind; a reputation which has more or less remained to the present day.
-Eventually a mausoleum was built over his tomb and it became the site of a popular pilgrimage.
-A mausoleum over his tomb existed since at least the 14th century.